A proper diet of high-quality food is important for your dog’s nutrition. Here are some things to think about

-Dry Kibble: There is a multitude of different brands of dog food out there and it can be overwhelming to try and pick the ‘right’ food for your dog.
+There are many different brands of dog food out there, and it can be overwhelming to try and pick the ‘right’ food for your dog.
 Just walking into a pet store’s food aisle can be dizzying!
 You can buy very high-end or choose a very basic chow kibble.
-There are no regulators in the pet food industry such as the USDA or FDA, which is troublesome.
+There are no regulators in the pet food industry, such as the USDA or FDA, which is troublesome.
 The optimal dog food ingredients include one meat (protein and fat) and one whole grain (carbohydrate).

-Canned or Moist Food: Many canned foods generally contain much less grain than dry kibble and typically contains more proteins and fats.
+Many canned foods generally contain much less grain than dry kibble and typically contain more proteins and fats.
 It can be helpful to a dog with food allergies.
-They can also contain more sugar so dry kibble may work better to keep your dog’s mouth, gums and teeth healthy.
+They can also contain more sugar, so dry kibble may work better to keep your dog’s mouth, gums, and teeth healthy.

-“People” Food: Because feeding your from the table or counters may cause behavioral issues, Acme Canine generally does not recommend giving your dog human food.
+Feeding your from the table or counters may cause behavioral issues.
+Acme Canine generally does not recommend giving your dog human food.

 How much should my dog eat?

 This is determined by the size, age, and activity level of your dog.
 Obviously, a Chihuahua doesn’t need as much food as a German Shepard, who doesn’t need as much food as an English Mastiff.
 Puppies need more nutrients, as do working dogs and nursing mothers.
 And as your dog reaches a certain age, you may have to change to a senior formula to ensure they are getting the right dietary balance.
 A very general rule of thumb to remember: dog food companies are in business to sell you food.
 Stay towards the low or middle amounts of food recommendations on the label.